Protection of your privacy

 Our website may contain links to third party websites.
 We are not responsible for the content and the privacy practices of third party websites and do not endorse or authorise their content.

-Can the ways in which you use my information and the conditions of use be changed?
+Can the ways in which we use your information and the conditions of use be changed?

 How to contact us

 You can contact us at the address below to: